INFO490/assignments/hw7/hw7.markdown

 > In economics, there is evidence that the income of 97%–99% of the population is distributed log-normally.
 (The distribution of higher-income individuals follows a Pareto distribution.)

 It seems like we have (or are about to) reproduce just such evidence.
-Your tasks in this problem are:
+Your task in this problem is to

 - Write *get_histogram()* function,
 - Write *get_pmf()* function,
 - Write *get_cdf()* function, (CCDF is simply 1.0 - CDF)
 - Plot PMF of hours worked per week,
 - Plot CDF of income,
-- Plot CCDF of income.
+- And plot CCDF of income.

 #### Function: get\_histogram()